UniBO-PRISMLab/AAA-Authenticated-Anonymity-Architecture/nip-backend/README.md

 ### Setup the database

+Only need to specifiy the database name, a username and a password.
+Place them in `db_` file in the root directory.

 ```bash
 echo -n "<name>" > ../db_name.txt
 echo -n "<password>" > ../db_password.txt
 echo -n "<user>" > ../db_user.txt
 ```

+The docker-compose file will read them and inject them as environment variables in the database container.

 ### Instances Configurations

 Create a directory `nip-backend/config` and add as many configuration files as you want (as many instances you need).

-The configuration file must be named `.env.instanceN` e.g., `.env.instance1` and should look like this
+The configuration file must be named `.env.instanceN` e.g., `.env.instance1` and should look like this:

 ```env
 GIN_MODE="release"